 Best Conference Paper by a Doctoral Student

 Each year, the Division presents an Award for the Best Conference Paper by a Doctoral Student, sponsored generously by Sage Publications, to the author of the best paper presented at the annual Conference by a doctoral student.
 All papers submitted to the division for consideration at the annual conference, whose author identifies herself or himself as a doctoral student, are eligible for the award.
 Papers solely authored by doctoral students will be given preference.
 The award selection is based on the evaluations received from reviewers of conference papers submitted to the Division.

 AOM-PNP Top Reviewer Award

 Sponsored by the Public Management Research Association's (PMRA) journals, the Journal of Public Administration Research and Theory (JPART) and Perspectives on Public Management and Governance (PPMG).

-The Journal of Public Administration Research and Theory (JPART) will give a plaque and a $100 honorarium in recognition of each of the top ten reviewers of conference paper submissions to the Public and Nonprofit Division of the Academy of Management Annual Meeting (AOM-PNP).
+The Journal of Public Administration Research and Theory (JPART) will give a plaque and an honorarium in recognition of each of the top ten reviewers of conference paper submissions to the Public and Nonprofit Division of the Academy of Management Annual Meeting (AOM-PNP).

 Winners will be based on the ratings from AOM-PNP’s reviewer ratings process, identified by the AOM-PNP Program Chair, confirmed by the JPART Editor, and recognized at the PNP Business Meeting.

 Reviews will be judged based on the information and guidelines provided by the Academy of Management, below.
 To reiterate these standards, we seek reviewers who: